535741/hexbin/README.md

 # hexbin
-A simple command line utility for converting between base10, hex, binary, and octal.
+A command line utility for converting between base10, hex, binary, and octal.